johanneskiesel/Text-Pre-Processing/readme.md

-# Tutorial On Text-Pre-Processing
+# Method On Text-Pre-Processing
 ## Learning Objective
-The objective of this tutorial is to provide a comprehensive introduction to text pre-processing techniques using Python and spaCy.
+The objective of this method is to provide a comprehensive introduction to text pre-processing techniques using Python and spaCy.
 You will learn how to implement essential text cleaning and preparation functions including tokenization, stopword removal, lemmatization, and sentence splitting.
-By the end of this tutorial, you will be able to build a complete text pre-processing pipeline suitable for natural language processing tasks and social science research applications.
+By the end of this Method, you will be able to build a complete text pre-processing pipeline suitable for natural language processing tasks and social science research applications.

-## How This Tutorial Benefits Social Scientists
+## How This Method Benefits Social Scientists

 1. **Survey Response Analysis:** Social scientists can preprocess open-ended survey responses to clean and standardize text, making it easier to identify common themes and perform quantitative text analysis.

 2. **Interview Transcript Preparation:** By removing stopwords and lemmatizing words in interview transcripts, researchers can focus on the core content, facilitating qualitative coding and thematic analysis.

-3. **Social Media Data Mining:** The tutorial's techniques help in cleaning and structuring social media posts, enabling sentiment analysis, topic modeling, and trend detection in large-scale digital communication datasets.
+3. **Social Media Data Mining:** The Method's techniques help in cleaning and structuring social media posts, enabling sentiment analysis, topic modeling, and trend detection in large-scale digital communication datasets.

 #### Duration
 30 mins